-Professor Gail Whiteman joined the University of Exeter Business School’s Department of Management in July 2020.
+Gail Whiteman is Visiting Professor at IMD and Professor of Sustainability at the University of Exeter Business School’s Department of Management.

-She previously was the Rubin Chair, Director of the Pentland Centre for Sustainability in Business at Lancaster University, UK, and the Professor-in-Residence at the World Business Council for Sustainable Development.
-She is an expert on global risk and her research analyzes how business makes sense of complex problems and build resilience across scales given environmental pressures and social inequities.
+She was previously the Rubin Chair, Director of the Pentland Centre for Sustainability in Business at Lancaster University, UK, and the Professor-in-Residence at the World Business Council for Sustainable Development.
+As an expert on global risk, her research analyzes how business makes sense of complex problems and build resilience across scales given environmental pressures and social inequities.

-Professor Whiteman serves on numerous academic advisory boards and has over sixty peer-reviewed scientific publications in the Academy of Management Journal, Nature, Climatic Change, Journal of Management Studies, Organization Studies, Ecology & Society, among others.
-She has recently co-authored an impactful article in Nature with Christiana Figueres, former Executive Secretary of the UNFCCC, and leading scientists and business leaders: “Emissions are still rising: Ramp up the cuts.”
-This is a follow up to their 2017 essay “Three years to safeguard our climate”, Nature 546, 593-595 (29th June 2017).
+She serves on numerous academic advisory boards and has over 60 peer-reviewed scientific publications in the Academy of Management Journal, Nature, Climatic Change, Journal of Management Studies, Organization Studies, Ecology & Society, among others.